LoiseMulwa/pizza-place/README.md

 * JAVASCRIPT-Makes the website responsive.

 ## LIVE LINK
-* Click this link to view my website-
+* Click this link to view my website-https://loisemulwa.github.io/pizza-place/

+## BDD
+* select the type of pizza you want,the crust and toppings.
+* click order now button.
+* You will see your order with the pricing and you can make another order .
+* You can choose yes for delivery or no if you do not want delivery.
+* click complete to finish